 - Public Service Commission Docket: 6680-CE-182

-- Timeline: Construction is expected to get underway in 2022 and be completed in late 2023.
+- Timeline: Construction is expected to get underway in the summer of 2021 and be completed in the summer of 2023.

 - The North Rock Solar Project will be a significant source of new local tax revenue, creating hundreds of thousands of dollars in annual shared revenue for the Town of Fulton and Rock County.